apache/druid/docs/content/development/extensions-core/orc.md

 }
 ```
 * The 'contrib' extension supported a `mapFieldNameFormat` property, which provided a way to specify a dimension to
- flatten `OrcMap` columns with primitive type keys.
+ flatten `OrcMap` columns with primitive types.
 This functionality has also been replaced with
  [`flattenSpec` expressions](../../ingestion/flatten-json.html).
 For example: `"mapFieldNameFormat": "<PARENT>_<CHILD>"`
  for a dimension `nestedData_dim1`, to preserve Druid schema could be replaced with
  ```json